 What makes Life Kids meaningful for kids is when adult leaders are committed to developing personal connections with the children in their classes.
 Children build a relationship of trust with these adults that facilitates a rich environment for learning and for faith discussion.
 This creates a sense of community within each class, which is so valuable to all of our faith journeys.
 This “mini community” is unique from all other groups such as sports teams, schoolmates, etc., because these kids will grow in their faith together and establish a sense of stability in a parish they can always call their home.
 Our goal for Life Kids is to build core teams of 3-4 adults for each class.
 This would result in:

-- Children being able to build relationships of trust with the adults and other members of their class
+- Children building relationships of trust with catechists and peers

 - Adults learning each child’s name and face and personally acknowledging them.